Her Work in Four Countries Prepares a Bioengineering Student for a Global Career

 When it came time for her first co-op, the honors program funded her self-designed co-op in Chile, where she worked on two primary projects— a mosquito trap to track vector-borne diseases as they spread and a wearable pesticide monitor to gauge the exposure of agricultural workers to harmful chemicals.
 The challenge was that no one at the university was well-versed in the paper-based diagnostics that were to be used in the mosquito trap.

 “That was my assignment, and so they expected me to become the expert and figure it out,” she recalls.
 “So I had to do a ton of research.
 I had to educate myself in a hurry about immunobiology.”

 She also had to quickly improve her rudimentary Spanish, since neither her host family nor the researchers at the Universidad del Desarrollo spoke fluent English.

 “I knew what I was getting into,” she says.
 “I purposefully threw myself into the deep end to force myself to learn.”

 Eller and a fellow student currently have a paper on review at the Journal of Biomechanics which describes research they conducted on the impact of obesity on bone mechanics.
 Their research was funded by an Honors Early Research Award.

-Following graduation this spring, Eller plans to enter a PhD program in bioengineering, which will be partially funded by the prestigious Truman Scholarship she won in 2020.
+Following graduation this spring, Eller is pursuing a PhD in bioengineering at Duke University, which will be partially funded by the prestigious Truman Scholarship she won in 2020.
 She is also the recipient of the Harold D. Hodgkinson Award for academic and experiential excellence, one of Northeastern’s highest honors for graduating seniors.